 With bright light, lots of space and loads of plants that will really pop against the dark background you really can’t go wrong!

-A dark background honestly makes all of your planting look so much more luscious and healthy!
-We loved our slatted black fence so much that we couldn’t resist introducing some colour in our new outdoor space, too.
+A dark background honestly makes all of your plants look so much more luscious and healthy!
+We loved our slatted black fence so much that we couldn’t resist introducing some colour to our new outdoor space, too.

-It’s a really dinky balcony but we really wanted to make the most of.
+It’s a really dinky balcony but we really wanted to make the most of it.
 We’ve just completed a balcony makeover in our new home and painted the brick wall a very dark green-black colour.
 It makes everything look so much more vibrant and colourful!